ramosn17/APA/README.md

 The graph deliverables produced by the graph.py script will be as follows:

-**Primary_TypeBar.png** & **Primary_TypePie.png**: Plot output showing the ten highest crime types in Chicago in bar and pie chart formats.
-The bar chart will illustrate an actual count of crime types while the pie chart will exhibit crime type by percentage.
+ **Primary_TypePie.png**: Plot output showing the ten highest crime types in Chicagopie chart format.
+The Teh G pie chart will exhibit crime type by percentage.

 **Crime_LocationBar.png** & **Crime_LocationPie.png**: Plot output showing the most common location types that a crime has occured in Chicago using bar and pie chart formats.